 Such results on degenerate forms may prove useful in their own right.
-There has been much recent focus on degenerate (quadratic) forms from various number theoretic directions.
-An approach to Bhargava's~\cite{bhargava:ICM} seminal construction of moduli spaces of ``rings of low rank'' over arbitrary base schemes is developed by Wood~\cite{wood:binary} where degenerate forms (of higher degree) are crucial ingredients.
+There has been recent focus on such forms from various number theoretic perspectives.
+An approach to Bhargava's~\cite{bhargava:ICM} construction of moduli spaces of ``rings of low rank'' over arbitrary base schemes is developed by Wood~\cite{wood:binary}, who must deal with degenerate forms (of higher degree).
 In related developments, building on the work of Delone--Faddeev~\cite{delone_faddeev} over $\Z$ and Gross--Lucianovic \cite{gross_lucianovic} over local rings, V.\ Balaji~\cite{balaji_ternary}, and independently Voight~\cite{voight:quaternion_rings}, used Clifford algebras of degenerate quadratic forms of rank 3 to classify degenerations of quaternion algebras over arbitrary bases.

 Homological projective duality was introduced by Kuznetsov \cite{kuznetsov:hpd} to study semiorthogonal decompositions of hyperplane sections (see also \cite{kuznetsov:hyp-sections}).
 For example, consider a finite set of quadric hypersurfaces $\{Q_i\}_{i=0}^r$ in a projective space $\PP^{n-1} = \PP(V)$ and their complete intersection $X$.
 Let $Q$ be the linear system of quadrics generated by the $Q_i$, which is a quadric fibration $Q \to \PP^{r}$ of relative dimension $n-2$, and let $\kc_0$ be its associated even Clifford algebra.
-The derived categories $\Db(X)$ and $\Db(\PP^r,\kc_0)$ are strongly related, see \cite{kuznetsov:quadrics}.
+The derived categories $\Db(X)$ and $\Db(\PP^r,\kc_0)$ are strongly related \cite{kuznetsov:quadrics}.
 In particular, if $X$ is Fano or Calabi--Yau, then there is a fully faithful functor $\Db(\PP^r,\kc_0) \to \Db(X)$.
 In \S\ref{section:tools}, we describe a relative version of this construction, replacing $V$ by a vector bundle $E$ over a smooth variety $Y$, the quadrics by flat quadric fibrations $Q_i \to Y$ contained in $\PP(E)$, the intersection by the relative complete intersection $X \to Y$ of the quadric fibrations, the linear system of quadrics by the \linedef{linear span quadric fibration} $Q \to S$ (which is a flat quadric fibration over a projective bundle $S \to Y$, see Definition~\ref{linearspan}), and $\kc_0$ by the even Clifford algebra of $Q \to S$.
-Then $\Db(X)$ and $\Db(S,\kc_0)$ are similarly related: if the fibers of $X \to Y$ are Fano or Calabi--Yau, then there is a fully faithful functor $\Db(S,\kc_0) \to \Db(X)$.
+Then $\Db(X)$ and $\Db(S,\kc_0)$ are similarly related:\ if the generic fiber of $X \to Y$ is Fano or Calabi--Yau, then there is a fully faithful functor $\Db(S,\kc_0) \to \Db(X)$.